OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 «Il n’arrete pas de parler de cette meuf.»

-This is an insult used particularly against, but not exclusively restricted to, gullible or naïve people.
+This is an insult used particularly (but not exclusively) against gullible or naive people.
 It could also be used against someone who is generally unappealing or ugly.
 Put simply, not something you would hope to hear said about yourself.

 «Cet gateau que tu as fait était grave bon!»